 - article by Janet Simmonds / www.educated-traveller.com

-- For specialist travel in Italy, France, The Alps, Middle East for groups and individuals visit: www.grand-tourist.com
+- For specialist travel in Italy, France, Alps, Middle East for very small groups and individuals visit our sister company: www.grand-tourist.com

 - Happy Reading!